azimut/snitch/README.md

 TODO
 ----
 * Make multiple requests on first add of domain to get most of IP's from DNS
-* ~~Cool down domains~~
-* Replace with mnesia? this will also help with ordsets in cumulative record might be
-* Separate genserver for storage?
-* Separate genserver for query?
-* ~~Return DNS status code response and save it~~
-* Ets stores all returned records even when only 1 was new
 * Load DNS servers from a file
 * Stats of how much is processing
 * Config file